 Having visibility into generation within the operation of a building in concert with market pricing signals is key to realising new income streams and ensuring a reliable and efficient electrical system.
 In short, we have the capability to transform the electricity network now with the infrastructure currently available.
 According to AEMO and the AEMC, regulatory change, policy and infrastructure to enable device-to-market mechanisms are closer than you might think.

 However, despite the obvious need, a clear path forward remains elusive.
-Our vision for the future energy market and grid is one where data is central to operation, resulting in an energy system imbued with capability.
+Our vision for the future energy market and the grid is one where data is central to operation, resulting in an energy system imbued with capability.

 So, what are the benefits?

-A technologically designed smart-grid will benefit asset owners, not retailers and governments resulting in numerous mechanisms for benefit.
+A technologically designed smart grid will benefit asset owners, not retailers and governments resulting in numerous mechanisms for benefit.

 For small-market customers:

 - participation in pooled, localised energy consumption,

 - Peer-to-Peer trading,